klimanek/Bose-Fermi/README.md

 ### How to contribute:
 - **Bug reports**: Found an integral that should work but doesn't?
 Please report it!
 - **New patterns**: Know of related integrals from physics/mathematics?
 Let's add them!
-- **Performance improvements**: Optimizations in pattern matching are always appreciated
+- **Performance improvements**: Optimizations in pattern matching are always appreciated.
-- **SymPy integration**: Help with integrating this into the main SymPy codebase
+- **SymPy integration**: Help with integrating this into the main SymPy codebase.

 ### Future SymPy integration:
 We're actively working on integrating this functionality into SymPy's main integration engine.
 The goal is to make these evaluations available automatically when you call `.doit()` on supported integrals.